Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Payment and Cancellation Policy

-• If you have to cancel the registration, you get 80% back until 30 days before the start of the event.
-In all other cases, the financial responsibilities of the participants remain fully effective.
+- If you have to cancel your registration, you can get 80% back until 30 days before the start of the event.
+In all other cases, the participants' financial responsibilities remain fully effective.

-• The participation fees are owed upon registration and are payable within seven days following registration submission (but not later than seven days before the starting day of the event).
-Payment will be made via the NWU shop with a credit card or wire transfer.
+- The participation fees are owed upon registration and are payable within seven days following registration submission (but not later than seven days before the starting day of the event).
+Payment will be made via the NWU shop using a credit card or wire transfer.

 Venue, Directions and Shuttle Services